harsman/dyalog-mode/README.md

 integration with the Dyalog session requires functionality only present in the GUI version of the Dyalog IDE, so that part only works on Windows.
-However, you can still connect Emacs and Dyalog when running on Linux, you just have to manually invoke editing in Emacs by calling Emacs.editor.edit 'funcname'
+However, you can still connect Emacs and Dyalog when running on Linux, you just have to manually invoke editing in Emacs by calling `Emacs.editor.edit 'funcname'`.

 Installation
 ------------